 If you’re an international traveler, make your trips through U.S. airports a breeze by registering for the Global Entry program.
 Discover its key benefits—perks like expedited service through immigration and customs and free enrollment in TSA PreCheck—as well as how Global Entry stacks up against CLEAR.

 Finally—you’ve landed at the airport after a long flight back from your fantastic international travels.
 You’re excited to grab your suitcase from the baggage claim and head to the exit, as a hot shower is calling your name at home.
 But wait!
 There’s a line hundreds of people long waiting to get through U.S. Immigration and Customs, and you’re going to be stuck in it for an hour or two.
-Luckily, there’s a program for travelers from certain countries that allows you to skip the lines: Global Entry.
+Luckily, a program for travelers from certain countries allows you to skip the lines: Global Entry.

 What is Global Entry?

 Global Entry is a “Trusted Traveler” program sponsored by U.S. Customs and Border Protection (CBP) that allows low-risk travelers from specific countries to participate in expedited entry into the United States.

 Long story short, it means you get to skip the long lines at immigration and customs.
 A number of airports across the U.S., as well as a select few abroad, offer preclearance and special lanes for Global Entry travelers.
 It's a huge advantage that you can simply scan your passport at a kiosk, take a photo, answer a few questions before heading to a CBP agent reserved specifically for those in the program.